Divya4879/Baseline-Buddy/README.md

 ## 🎯 Problem Statement

-Web developers waste **30+ minutes daily** jumping between MDN, Can I Use, and blog posts just to decide if modern web features are production-ready.
+Web developers waste about **10-30 minutes regularly** jumping between MDN, Can I Use, and blog posts just to decide if modern web features are production-ready.
 This uncertainty creates a productivity tax that slows down the adoption of modern web standards and frustrates developers worldwide.

 ## 💡 Solution